ox7f/ox7f.github.io/_posts/2021-05-01-armageddon.md

 | /themes/ /CHANGELOG.txt /cron.php /INSTALL.mysql.txt
 | /INSTALL.pgsql.txt /INSTALL.sqlite.txt /install.php
 ```
+Like WordPress, Drupal is a content management system (CMS) used widely by people for creating and maintaining websites and application for all sort of purposes.
 ## Website
 Upon visiting the website on port 80 we are presented with this Login page.
 We can neither log in nor register an account.
 ![](/assets/img/armageddon_box.png#center)